 About summer conferences

 - Are you a one-stop-shop?
 Yes.
-The summer conference coordinator will act as your campus liaison for all of your needs (i.e. parking, meeting rooms, food service, overnight accommodations).
-Whenever possible, your conference leader(s) will have an opportunity to meet with individuals from each area at a meeting to review your event needs and to insure a smooth program.
+The summer conference coordinator will act as your campus liaison for all of your needs (i.e., parking, meeting rooms, food service, overnight accommodations).
+Whenever possible, your conference leader(s) will have an opportunity to meet with individuals from each area at a meeting to review your event needs and to ensure a smooth program.

 - How can I arrange for a tour of campus housing and meeting facilities?
 Contact the summer conference coordinator at 313-577-7869 or send an email to email@example.com

 - How long is the summer conference season at Wayne State University?
 In general, the summer conference season is from mid-May to Mid-August.
 Exact dates are dependent upon the academic schedule.

 - How much walking will I have to do on campus?
 Wayne State's main campus in Midtown Detroit comprises 100 buildings over 200 acres.
 Parking and dining services are generally located within a walk of only a few minutes from any residence hall.

 - What meeting room spaces/classrooms/auditoriums are available?
 How do I make a reservation?
 The summer conference coordinator is your one-stop-shop for all of your scheduling needs.
 Additionally, lounges within the residence halls may be reserved on a first-come, first-served basis.